THUNLP-MT/MT-Toolkit-List/README.md

 # MT-Toolkit-List
 A list of machine translation open-source toolkits maintained by Tsinghua Natural Language Processing Group.

-This list only contains MT toolkits avialble on GitHub.
+This list only contains MT toolkits available on GitHub.
 We distinguish between staitsical machine translation (SMT) and neural machine translation (NMT).
 These toolkits are ranked according to GitHub stars.

 ## Neural Machine Translation